Home » Blog » USA pickleball rules: Scoring | Serving | Court Dimensions

 There are three types of lines on the court: the outer boundary lines, the short line, and the long line (or sidelines).
 The outer boundary lines mark the edges of the court and form part of the non-volley zone (kitchen).
 The non-volley zone extends 7 feet from each net post.
 Players cannot hit the ball while standing in this area unless they have first bounced it.

 The short and long lines divide up the court into two equal areas which are called courts.
 The short line is located at a distance of 2 meters from either side of the center court, and it marks the location where serves must be made.
-The long line is located at a distance of 1 meter from either side of center court and it marks where serves must be made when playing doubles games.
+The long line is located at a distance of 1 meter from either side of the center court and it marks where serves must be made when playing doubles games.

 Court Orientation and Positioning